• Skip to primary navigation

 Can I add tofu?

 Yes!
-Adding fried tofu will make the dish more filling and add extra protein.
+Adding fried tofu will make the dish more filling.
+And it adds extra protein.

 Can I make this dish in advance?